trambarhq/trambar/docs/user-guide.md

 #### Auto-saving

 Contents entered into the story editor are automatically saved to the remote server.
-This allows you to start a post on a mobile phone (perhaps making use of not-so-perfect voice recognition) and finish editing it on a computer once you've returned to your desk.
+This allows you to start a post on a mobile phone (making use of not-so-perfect voice recognition, perhaps) and finish editing it on a computer once you've returned to your desk.

 #### Markdown